arnasmat/BlockchainTechnologies/README.md

 This project implements two hashing algorithms: MatrixHash (a custom algorithm co-created by us) and VibeHash(an algorithm created using Claude AI).

+[//]: # (TODO: fix readme hash description to reflect better after improvements)
 ## MatrixHash
-The MatrixHash algorithm is a three-part algorithm:
+The MatrixHash algorithm is a three-part algorithm (after improvements the 3 parts are not as clear in the code):
 1. Firstly the algorithm:
 - Converts the input string into a binary representation
 - Stores the representation in a temporary array (henceforth referred to as *k*)